UniversalDependencies/docs/_eme/feat/Contrast.md

 </tr>
 </table>

 `Contrast` indicates contrast when more than one option is available.
-In Tekó, it is expressed with a suffix _`-enã`_
+In Tekó, it is expressed with a suffix _`-enã`_.

 ### <a name="Yes">`Yes`</a>: Yes